revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ## Read

-1.would you create a file in python?
+1. How would you create a file in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)